learnerdilip/wonderkind_assignment_Dilip/README.md

 - On top you see only the input bar and live results load below it
 - It displays temperature average for next 10 days
 - also displays the average temperature for the week starting TODAY
-- Background color changes on each search
+- Background color changes depending on the color (lighter color for lower temperatues)

 ### Tech used: